Extra security measures in Paris for PSG’s big game

 Police arrested 36 people after throngs at the foot of the Arc de Triomphe degenerated into scattered violence and shop windows were smashed.
 But police authorities were also widely criticized for not anticipating the situation properly and deploying only a dozen vans.

-The avenue will be for pedestrians only from 9 p.m. — kick off time — with no vehicles allowed to enter.
+The avenue will be for pedestrians only from 9 p.m. — kick off time in France — with no vehicles allowed to enter.
 This rare measure is usually reserved for New Year’s Eve.

 PSG is beaming the match on a giant screen at its Parc des Princes stadium in western Paris, where 5,000 fans will be allowed — the maximum number that can attend soccer games in France.